kavyanandula/kavyanandula/README.md

 3. **Time Series Modeling**: Apply time series forecasting techniques (e.g., ARIMA, SARIMA, or Prophet) to predict future energy consumption.
 4. **Optimization Strategy**: Develop machine learning models (e.g., Regression models, Decision Trees) to determine optimal charging times based on forecasted energy demand and cost.
 5. **Validation**: Evaluate the accuracy of the forecasting models and the effectiveness of the optimization strategy using appropriate metrics (e.g., RMSE, MAE).

+## Project 5: Network Traffic Assignment using SiouxFalls Dataset

+### Description
+This project involves implementing key traffic assignment algorithms—**Frank-Wolfe (FW) Algorithm** and **Method of Successive Averages (MSA)**—on the SiouxFalls network dataset.
+These algorithms are widely used in transportation engineering for finding equilibrium flow in traffic networks, optimizing routes, and minimizing overall travel time.

+The **SiouxFalls dataset** represents a simplified model of a transportation network, making it ideal for testing and comparing traffic flow assignment algorithms.

+#### Key Details:
+- **Nodes**: Intersections or important locations in the transportation network.
+- **Edges**: Roads connecting nodes, with attributes such as travel time or capacity.
+- **OD Matrix**: Represents the demand (origin-destination pairs) for traffic flow between different nodes.

+### Implemented Algorithms

+#### 1. **Frank-Wolfe (FW) Algorithm**
+The Frank-Wolfe algorithm is applied for solving the **traffic assignment problem**.
+This iterative algorithm calculates the user-equilibrium traffic flows, where no user can improve their travel time by switching routes.
+The objective is to minimize overall travel costs while accounting for congestion effects on travel time.

+- **Input**: Network graph, travel time functions, demand matrix.
+- **Output**: Flow distribution across all paths such that no user can unilaterally decrease their travel time (user equilibrium).

+#### 2. **Method of Successive Averages (MSA)**
+The MSA is a heuristic approach for **traffic assignment** that iteratively adjusts flows to converge to an equilibrium solution.
+It is often used in conjunction with other algorithms like Frank-Wolfe to ensure convergence to a stable traffic flow pattern in large-scale networks.

+- **Input**: Initial traffic assignment, demand matrix.
+- **Output**: Equilibrium flow distribution after successive iterations of flow averaging.

+### Conclusion
+This project demonstrates the use of traffic assignment algorithms for optimizing flow in transportation networks.
+By applying the Frank-Wolfe and Method of Successive Averages (MSA) algorithms to the SiouxFalls dataset, we achieved equilibrium flows, helping to minimize overall travel time in the network.

 ### Technologies Used
 - **Python**: For data analysis and modeling.